judgeme/recruitment/tasks/frontEnd/README.md

 # Judge.me Coding Challenge - Front-end Engineer
 Technical assessment for applications for the front-end Engineer role.
 We ask that the task be completed using [Vue.js](https://vuejs.org/) as our existing front-end is written in it.
-However, if you're not familiar or comfortable with it, we will accept submissions that do not use Vue.
+We also utilise [Polaris Vue](https://ownego.github.io/polaris-vue/) to seamlessly integrate within Shopify.
+However, if you're not familiar or comfortable with Vue, we will accept submissions that do not use Vue.
 This task is designed around a simple take on the interface reqwuired to enable management of review data.
 Please contain your code in this folder to ensure it can be reviewed easily.

 ## Your task